Untitled (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 After earning a reputation as an expert tailor as an apprentice on Savile Row, he enrolled in the master's program at London art school Central Saint Martins (CSM), graduating in 1992.
 McQueen's reputation for shocking runway shows began early, and his sexualised designs and aggressive styling drew accusations of misogyny.
 The controversy over his sixth collection, Highland Rape (Autumn/Winter 1995), is considered to be the launching point of his fame.

 McQueen's work was highly autobiographical: he incorporated elements of his personal fixations into his designs and runway shows.
 Throughout his career, he habitually played with shapes and silhouettes, sometimes styling his models to look unnatural or inhuman.
 McQueen felt an affinity for water and the ocean, and many shows incorporated water features, beginning with Bellmer La Poupée (Spring/Summer 1997).
 He relied on a close set of regular collaborators, many of whom he had met at CSM, to produce things outside his area of expertise.
 He had a longstanding working relationship with jeweller Shaun Leane, who had worked with him as early as Highland Rape.
 Simon Costin was McQueen's set designer and art director on most of his early shows.

-From 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy, succeeding John Galliano, who moved to Dior.
+From October 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy, succeeding John Galliano, who moved to Dior.
 Both labels were owned by LVMH, headed by Bernard Arnault.
 McQueen's time at Givenchy was fraught, primarily because of creative differences between him and LVMH; his early collections there were poorly received.
 Galliano and McQueen had roughly parallel careers and similarly theatrical styles, leading fashion journalists to compare and contrast their work and career choices.
 McQueen resented being compared to Galliano, who he thought was unduly favoured by LVMH.
 He often sought to emulate or outdo Galliano's ideas in his own work.